 - Additional Healthcare Costs and Work Productivity: Costs associated with GERD can reach thousands of dollars annually in medications and lost productivity from work.

-Chronic, prolonged exposure to reflux may result in inflammation, irritation, or swelling of the esophagus.
-This condition, known as esophagitis, can be accompanied by more concerning complications such as ulcers, hemorrhage, or precancerous cellular changes.
+Chronic, prolonged exposure to reflux may result in inflammation, irritation or swelling of the esophagus.
+This condition, known as esophagitis, can be accompanied by more concerning complications such as ulcers, hemorrhage or precancerous cellular changes.

 While symptoms alone can significantly interfere with one’s quality of life, GERD is also associated with the development of Barrett’s esophagus, a condition that causes a cellular change in the lining of the lower esophagus.
 In a percentage of patients, it can progress to esophageal cancer, a potentially life-threatening illness.
-To avoid this and additional potential complications, it is important to take GERD symptoms seriously and seek treatment from a healthcare professional as soon as possible.
+To avoid this and additional potential complications, it is important to take GERD symptoms seriously and seek evaluation and diagnosis from a healthcare professional as soon as possible.